ytakefuji/sshanalysis/README.md

 We don't know whether captured IPs are true, spoofed, or springboarded.

 # auth.log
+The maximum size of github file is 25M.

+The split command is used to split the auth.log file into multiple files of 20M in size.

+$ split -b 20M auth.log auth_log

 My auth.log was split into two files: auth_logaa and auth_logab.

 To create auth.log, cat auth_log* >auth.log